ItzGray/Deacon-Bot/README.md

 # Other notes

-A huge thanks to Major, the person behind the similar [Kimerith WindHammer](https://github.com/MajorPain1/Kimerith-WindHammer) bot for Wizard101, from which I heavily used and referenced code.
+A huge thanks to the people behind the similar [Kimerith WindHammer](https://github.com/MajorPain1/Kimerith-WindHammer) bot for Wizard101, from which I heavily used and referenced code.
 Without it, this project certainly would have taken a lot longer.